Temporary Road Closures

 Closing a Main Road

 Some roads are more straightforward to close than others and this needs to be taken into consideration when planning an event.
-If you are planning to close a main road such as Dorking High Street then you are advised to contact the Partnerships and Communities team six months prior to your event so that we can advise you on what you will be required to do.
+If you are planning to close a main road such as Dorking High Street then you are advised to contact the Community Safety and Enforcement team six months prior to your event so that we can advise you on what you will be required to do.
+Finalised documents including an event management plan, traffic management plan, risk assessment, insurance certificate, consultation notice and responses will need to be submitted no later than twelve weeks prior to the event.

 To ensure that your event happens in a safe and well managed way you will need to consider the following points in advance of making an application to close any 'A' or main road: